Albany State University logo

 1917

-Became a state-supported school, renamed Georgia Normal and Agricultural College.
+Became state-supported Georgia Normal and Agricultural College

 1932

-Became part of the University System of Georgia.
+Joined the University System of Georgia

 1943

-Granted four-year status and renamed Albany State College.
+Granted four-year status and renamed Albany State College

 1981

-Offered its first graduate program.
+Offered its first graduate program

 1994